 (7) A process for program evaluation that includes feedback from students, instructors and employers of individuals who have successfully completed the community health worker training program;

-(9) A process for addressing the unexpected vacancy of the administrator of the program.
+(9) A process for addressing the unexpected vacancy of the administrator of the program; and

 (D) When the administrator of an approved community health worker training program vacates the position or is replaced, an authorized representative of the program shall provide written notice to the board within thirty days after the position is vacated and within thirty days after a new person assumes the role.